Lisa27KL/Kembolo-Luyeye.Lisa-Projet-6.github.io/README.md

 This Project requires :
 - Node.js
+- Express.js
 - Angular CLI

-Step 1: launch the front-end.
-To do this, go to the frontend folder, open his terminal and type the command "npm start".
+Step 1 - Launch the front-end,to do so, in a first terminal terminal:
+- Go to the folder front-end : "cd frontend"
+- Type the command "npm install"
+- Then start the server with "npm start".

 Leave the terminal open...

+For the next step, you will have to create a folder ".env" following the example given in ".env.example"

+Step 2 - Launch the back-end, to do so, in a second terminal :
+- Go to the back-end folder: "cd backend"
+- Type the command "npm install"
+- Then start the server with "nodemon server".

+Leave the terminal open...

+For Connection :
 Go to http://localhost:4200/.

-Step 2: launch the back-end.
-To do this, go to the backend folder, open his terminal and type the command "nodemon server".
-Leave the terminal open...